HisaoLabSUSTC/HVCTR/README.md

 **Lie Meng Pang, Hisao Ishibuchi, Linjun He, Ke Shang, and Longcan Chen, "Hypervolume-based Cooperative Coevolution with Two Reference Points for Multi-Objective Optimization", under review.**<br>

 All the experiments in this paper are performed on the PlatEMO v2.9.0 platform. <br>
+A PC equipped with AMD Ryzen Threadripper 3990X 64-Core Processor@2.90 GHz,256GB RAM and
+Microsoft Window 10 Pro was used for the experiments. <br>

 In the repository, you will find two folders. <br>
 The first folder "Section II-B and IV-A" corresponds to the source code and experimental settings used in Section II-B and IV in the paper. <br>
 The second folder "Section IV-B-D" corresponds to the source code and experimental settings used in Section IV-B to Section IV-D in the paper.<br>